Sprinkles and Sprouts

 What wine to drink with Pumpkin Risotto?

 For those that love white wine, a Chardonnay would work with the butter and cheese in the dish.
-Chenin blanc or an Albarino would also work well without being too full of fruit for the subtle sweetness of the pumpkin.
+Chenin Blanc or an Albarino would also work well without being too full of fruit for the subtle sweetness of the pumpkin.

 For red lovers, go for something like a Malbec, a Valpolicella, or a Montepulciano.